gustavom2998/engineering_notes/courses/data_lakes_on_aws/week_1.md

 ### Context

-- Database causing bottlenecks
+- Databases are causing bottlenecks.
-- Database being used for multiple use cases
+- Databases are being used for multiple use cases.
-  - Stream Data; Analytics; Syslogs; Customer Data
+  - Stream Data; Analytics; Syslogs; Customer Data.
-  - Called a one size fits all approach
+  - Called a one size fits all approach.
-  - Load issues
+  - Can have load issues.
-- Multiple databases can also be a problem
+- Multiple databases can also be a problem.
-  - Difficult to catalog data
+  - Difficult to catalogue data.
-  - Security is hard to manage
+  - Security is hard to manage.
 - Tightly coupled storage and processing
-  -  harder to scale
+  - This is harder to scale.

 ### Proposal

-- Break down and separate data components
+- Break down and separate data components.
-- Enter data lakes
+- Enter data lakes.
-- Divide and conquer to separate different components
+- Divide and conquer to separate different components:
   - Storage
   - Ingestion
   - Analytics
-  - Real time analytics
+  - Real-time analytics
   - Machine Learning
-- Solves the following problems
+- Solves the following problems:
-  - Increase operational efficiency
+  - Increase operational efficiency.
-  - Increase data availability
+  - Increase data availability.
-  - Lower transaction costs
+  - Lower transaction costs.
-  - Offload capacity from databases and data warehouses
+  - Offload capacity from databases and data warehouses.

 ### Data Lake

-- Centralized repository to store structure and unstructured data
+- Centralized repository to store structure and unstructured data.
-  - Lake name comes from supporting unstructured data
+  - The Lake in the name comes from supporting unstructured data.
-  - Data can be stored as is without structure
+  - Data can be stored as is without structure.
-  - Analytics, processing and machine learning can be done on unstructured data
+  - Analytics, processing and machine learning can be done on unstructured data.
-- No scaling restrictions
+- No scaling restrictions.
-- Commonly deployed for analytics on
+- Commonly deployed for analytics on:
   - Transactions
   - Weblogs
   - Social Media